As the modern workplace evolves, the role of HR is rapidly expanding.

 Breaking down the new human resources definition

-Certain core HR responsibilities will always remain essential, like managing the recruitment processes
+Certain core HR responsibilities will always remain essential, like managing the recruitment processes, onboarding, and compensation.

 However, there are fundamental changes taking place to the way we work and these will affect how HR interacts with the rest of the organization.

 To stay up-to-date with these challenges, we broke down the new human resources definition into five key components.

 Initiatives to bolster your organizations’ technological capabilities are supposed to create great value.
 Digital tools have the potential to improve operational efficiency, increase collaboration, open new revenue streams, and more.